developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 	<ViewportEnabled value="1"/>

 ### ViewportWidth
-**Applies to Windows Mobile/CE only**.
+**Applies only to Windows Mobile/CE**.
 Sets the default viewport width for pages that do not have a viewport meta tag.
 If not specified, uses 1:1 scaling.

 **Possible Values**: